-- Spaces/Storage Services handling storage spaces and services.
-These entities are described in the "Storage space and service management" on page 2 section. - Storage Systems management of storage systems and storage resources. - Monitoring integration with vROps server.
+- Interfaces integration with vCenter and vRO servers; PowerShell. - Spaces/Storage Services handling storage spaces and services.
+These entities are described in the "Storage space and service management" on page 2 section. - Storage Systems management of storage systems and storage resources.

+• Monitoring integration with vROps server.